tarunbansal/crawler/README.md

 NOTE:

 Currently implemented in python3 only.

-If no UPPER_LIMIT is specidied the program will run indefinitely untill stopped manually.
+If no UPPER_LIMIT is specified the program will run indefinitely untill stopped manually.